 Located alongside the busy highway, SR 520, a unique pump system diverts stormwater runoff through a custom soil mix and vegetated facility designed for biofiltration before eventually reaching the outfall at Lake Sammamish.
 The resulting bioretention maintains treatment function over time as a custom steel distribution system spreads flow evenly to optimize the footprint across the facility and prevent scouring.
 Data collected to inform the Basin Surface Water Master Plan was used to identify the optimal location for capturing polluted runoff while continued monitoring refines the runoff model and better defines pollutants.
 An integrated approach including landscape architecture focused on urban design led to a facility that resembles a leaf.
 Otak also supported the city in obtaining an ecology grant for the stormwater retrofit by building a report that demonstrates how the facility would function and how the water quality benefits would benefit the community.

-As part of efforts to improve affordable housing for the communities of Vancouver, Washington, The Elwood adds 58 low-income-housing units to a previously undeveloped 0.80-acre site.
+As part of efforts to improve affordable housing for the community of Vancouver, Washington, The Elwood adds 58 low-income-housing units to a previously undeveloped 0.80-acre site.
 In leading the civil design from schematic design through final site planning, Otak also prepared various project permitting submittals.

 Complete Site Civil Design Components to Improve a Community’s Affordable Housing

 Located on NE Fourth Plain Blvd near the intersection with NE 62nd Avenue, The Elwood consists of five, three-story wood framed buildings that include a total of 58 multifamily residential units.
 A number of site improvements in the design include access from NE Fourth Plain Blvd, onsite parking and circulation, utilities and landscape.
 Public right-of-way improvements were focused on the installation of new street trees along the frontage of the project site.
-Project permitting submittals covered the Type II Land Use Application, the City Engineering Submittal, and the Underground Injection Control registration, while a trip trip generation and distribution report was also completed as required by the city.
+Project permitting submittals covered the Type II Land Use Application, the City Engineering Submittal, and the Underground Injection Control registration, while a trip generation and distribution report was also completed as required by the city.

 To increase safety in the area around Tualatin Elementary School, improvements were designed to reduce barriers for students walking and biking to school.
 In developing the final design, Otak incorporated feedback from an extensive public involvement process that identified infrastructure needs in the area.